AddyDev2122/Web-Scraper/README.md

 # Web-Scraper

-Repository for Web Scraper project used to extract specific information from websites, written in Python
+Repository for Web Scraper project used to extract specific information from websites, written in Python.